gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 To enable AI Impact insights, connect your preferred AI provider:
 1. In GitKraken.dev, go to [**Insights > Data Connection**](https://gitkraken.dev/insights/data-connections).
-2. Click to `Manage` with Cursor or Github Copilot.
+2. Click to `Manage` with Cursor or GitHub Copilot.
 3. In the new window, select the AI provider you wish to connect with and enter the provider Token.
 4. Click **Connect AI Provider** to finish the connection.
 <figure>